ArthurBrussee/TCParticles/Assets/Plugins/TCParticles/Readme.txt

 OR

-Open the scenes / prefabs with lost references, and drag the appropriate script on there
+Open the scenes / prefabs with lost references, and drag the appropriate component on there

 Credits:
 A massive thank you to Anton Hand of rust ltd for helping to make this system the best it could be!